fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 A Delivery Acknowledgement is an end-user confirmation and proof that a Node sent a block of content successfully.

+The Delivery Acknowledgements are cryptographically secured and tamper-proof, meaning that the transaction contains irrefutable details about all parts involved in the transaction.

-It includes metadata about the commodities consumed by a Node while executing a Service.
+A Delivery Acknowledgement includes metadata about the commodities consumed by a Node while executing a Service.
 Also contains metadata that is used to determine the reward attributed to a Node.

-Finally, Delivery Acknowledgements are gathered and batched by Nodes before being submitted to the core protocol.
+Finally, Delivery Acknowledgements are gathered and batched by Nodes before being submitted to the Core Protocol.

 ## Reputation